ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_expr_eval.rst

 Thus ClarityNLP evaluates expressions **after** all tasks have finished running and have written their individual results to MongoDB.
-The expression evaluator consumes the task results and uses it to generate new results from the expression statements.
+The expression evaluator consumes the task results inside MongoDB and uses them to generate new results from the expression statements.

 We now turn our attention to a description of how the expression evaluator works.